28 Unusual French Potato Chip Flavours Only Available In France

 Gouda and cumin

-Gouda and cumin chips
+Gouda and cumin French chips

 Gouda and cumin might seem like a strange mix, but this Dutch cheese is very popular in France.
 It’s not uncommon to find Cumin gouda cheese in the cheese section.